-Except as otherwise noted in this MOA or allowed by Federal law, and to the extent required by 8 U.S.C. § 1357(g)(7) and (8), the Seminole County Sheriff's Office will be responsible and bear the costs of participating SCSO personnel with regard to their property or personal expenses incurred by reason of death, injury, or incidents giving rise to liability.
+Except as otherwise noted in this MOA or allowed by Federal law, and to the extent required by 8 U.S.C. § 1357(g)(7) and (8), the SCSO will be responsible and bear the costs of participating SCSO personnel with regard to their property or personal expenses incurred by reason of death, injury, or incidents giving rise to liability.